 MANAGEMENT OF CULTURAL RESOURCES IN HAZARDOUS ENVIRONMENTS AND/OR RESTIRCTED ACCESS AFTER EMERGENCY SITUATIONS

-For all projects/actions conducted in areas the agency official has determined are too hazardous to allow pedestrian inventories or there is restricted access, the Forest will follow these procedures to take into account the effects of the undertaking on historic properties regardless of the type of action proposed.
+For all undertakings/actions conducted in areas the agency official has determined are too hazardous to allow pedestrian inventories or there is restricted access, the Forest will follow these procedures to take into account the effects of the undertaking on historic properties regardless of the type of action proposed:

-The Forest will conduct cultural resource analysis/pre-field research (as outlined in Stipulation VIII) to identify known historic properties within the area of potential effects for all proposed actions/projects. project
+The Forest will conduct cultural resource analysis/pre-field research (as outlined in Stipulation VIII) to identify known historic properties within the APE for all proposed actions/undertakings.

-Where the Forest determines that the project would take place in an area where the Risk Management rlrisk level rlis Unacceptable/Intolerable (as defined in Appendix C) no pedestrian inventory will be conducted and the Line Officer Activity Workflow Sheet will be completed.
+Where the Forest determines that the undertaking would take place in an area where the Risk Management Level is Unacceptable/Intolerable (as defined in Appendix C), no pedestrian inventory will be conducted and the Line Officer Activity Workflow Sheet will be completed.
 (No Field Inventory Actions (NFI)).